CDCgov/covid19-forecast-hub/model-output/README.md

 Teams may submit updates or corrections until the forecast submission deadline.

 ### Post-deadline corrections
+Between the submission deadline and ensemble generation, teams may request to revise a submission to correct technical errors (e.g. accidentally submitting the wrong version of a file).
+We will consider these correction requests on a case-by-case basis.
 After the weekly hub ensemble is generated (scheduled for Thursdays at 10 AM US/Eastern Time), no further changes can be made to weekly forecasts.

-Between the submission deadline and ensemble generation, teams may ask to revise a forecast to correct a technical errors (e.g. accidentally submitting a wrong version of a file).
-We will consider these requests on a case-by-case basis.
-Teams should not use this correction mechanism as a way to extend the submission deadline; regular requests to revise a forecast after the submission deadline from the same team may be denied.
+Teams should not use the technical correction mechanism as a way to extend the submission deadline, so frequent requests for technical corrections from a single team are more likely to be denied.

 ### Retrospective baseline models
 Teams wishing to contribute a non-designated baseline model to the Hub may request that that retrospective "forecasts" from that baseline model be added to the Hub.
 We will consider and potentially approve such requests for inclusion in the Hub provided that: